Tempeh: History

-Tempeh originated in Indonesia, according to historical evidence, tempeh was first made in Bayat, Klaten, Central Java, and was commonly consumed around 1700.
+Tempeh originated in Indonesia.
+According to historical evidence, tempeh was first made in Bayat, Klaten, Central Java, and was commonly consumed around 1700.

 The invention of tempeh seems to have arisen through the serendipitous introduction to stored soybeans of the fungus, which is crucial in tempeh's fermentation.
 This fungus grows on teakwood and sea hibiscus leaves, which native Javanese people often used (and still do) as food wrappings.
 In fact, in traditional tempeh making, an usar (a mycelium-filled leaf) is used, instead of store-bought ragi.

 The type of soybean first used to make tempeh was the black soybean, which was a native plant.
 This later changed with the importation of white or yellow soybeans and the rise of the tofu industry on the island.

 While tempeh has not been prominent far from its region of origin, it was reported to have "suddenly taken off" in the United Kingdom in 2025, with annual sales of one brand increasing by 736% (and another by 128%).
+In North America, a compound growth rate of 6.1% is expected in the tempeh market from 2024-2030, reaching $1519.8 million by 2030.